wh2353/Detect-tumor-in-gigapixel-pathology-images/README.md

 Level 1 and Level 2 patches are first trained separately on InceptionV3 network, then both outputs are concatenated as input to a sequential model for prediction.
 The scheme of model structure is shown below:<br>
 <img src="20220101_cancer_image_model_scheme.png" width=600 height=800><br>
 ### Prediction on test images
 Each test image is divided into to 299 X 299 grids, in which each grid represnts a test patch.
 Same method is applied to generate test labels for these patches except that all the patches with less than 30% tissues are automatically labeled as 0.
-Each test patch is rotated 0 (original), 90, 180, 270 degrees and a corresponding flipped image is created for each rotation, which results in 8 (1 orignal + 7 new) patches in total.
+Each test patch is first flipped, then 90, 180, 270 degrees rotations are performed individually on the original or flipped patch, which results in 8 patches in total.
 The final prediction is the averaged predicted value of all 8 patches.
 ## Results and Summary
+Results on test images suggest that current model generally works when the slide image contains large, condensed areas of tumor pixels.
+However, when tumor pixels are scarce and scattered across the slide, predictability deteriorates.
+Future work will focus on improving predictions on images where number of normal and tumor pixels are severely imbalanced.<br>
+Visualization of predictions and ground truth labels of test images are shown below, in which purple pixels represent normal tissues while tumor pixels are colored in red.<br>
 <img src="20220101_cancer_prediction_result.png" width=700 height=900><br>
 ## Reference
 Liu, Y, et al. Detecting cancer metastases on gigapixel pathology images. *<b>arXiv preprint</b>* arXiv:1703.02442 (2017). [link to paper](https://arxiv.org/pdf/1703.02442.pdf)